magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_still-flowing-water.md

 safety valve like this.
 Impermanence is the safety valve of the Noble Ones.
 If you have this ‘safety valve’ you will be at peace.

-Practise constantly, standing, walking, sitting, lying down, using to watch over and protect the mind.
+Practise constantly, standing, walking, sitting, lying down, using sati to watch over and protect the mind.
 This is samādhi and wisdom.
 They are both the same thing, but they have different aspects.

 If we really see uncertainty clearly, we will see that which is certain.